rich1126/mrmp3/README.md

 ffmpeg -i $1 -i $2 -map_metadata 1 -c:a libmp3lame -ar 44100 -b:a 64k -id3v2_version 3 -f mp3 $3
 ```
-If adding data to existing MP3 file with no need to encode (`-d` in CL version, or `Datafy` in GUI), it runs this ffmpeg command:
+If adding data to an existing MP3 file with no need to encode (`-d` in CL version, or `Datafy` in GUI), it runs this ffmpeg command:
 ```
 #!/bin/bash